caps-tum/paper-2025-shs-k8s/deployment/INSTALL.md

 Move this binary to the folder of your CNI plugins.
 The exact location depends on the Kubernetes deployment and the used network software.
 For a default flannel, this is `/opt/cni/bin`.

+After applying the patches, the `plugins` reposity will contain the file `plugins/cxi/README.md`, which contains more information on the plugin and its configuration.

-The currrent version (as of 2025-10-10) fetches information on pods and VNI CRs from the cluster via the kubelet API server.
+Note: The current version (as of 2025-10-10) fetches information on pods and VNI CRs from the cluster via the kubelet API server.
 The connection is established via a K8s client.
-The configuration file for that client is read from a file at `/etc/rancher/k3s/k3s.yaml`.
+By default, the client is initialised using a configuration at `/etc/rancher/k3s/k3s.yaml`.
 This file is basically your `~/.kube/config` file.
 Make sure you create a file at that location _on all nodes_ and make sure that the permissions of the client certificates in that file allow the CXI CNI plugin to read VNI CRs!
+Alternatively, update the CXI CNI configuration (see README in `plugins/cxi`) and point it to a configuration file.

 ### Install in K3s via Flannel